togglebyte/anathema-guide/src/templates/elements.md

 ### `display`

-Changes the behavior of the rendering and layout step.
+Changes the behaviour of the rendering and layout step.
-`show` is default and makes the element behave like normal.
+`show` is default and renders the element.
-`hide` just stops the rendering, but the element will still take up space.
-`exclude` excludes it from layout as well, thus the element won't take up any space and be hidden.
+`hide` will not paint the element, but it will be part of the layout, `exclude` excludes it from layout as well, thus the element won't take up any space and be hidden.

 Valid Values: